Right to Disconnect

 Can I be fired for ignoring after-hours work calls?

-It is important to note that while the Right to Disconnect laws will offer employees more protection, the right is limited to circumstances where the refusal is reasonable.
+It is important to note that while the Right to Disconnect laws offers employees more protection, the right is limited to circumstances where the refusal is reasonable.
 You may still be subject to disciplinary action if you refuse to follow a reasonable request from your employer.
 If you’re a member, your union can provide specific advice for your situation.

 * National System Employees